I’m eating these crazy-good, over-the-top sandwiches at least once per week.

 So that counts, right?

-The whole time AJ and I were eating them, we kept saying over and over again, in between scarfing down huge bites of mushroom, cheese, and bread, that these were some of the best sandwiches ever.
+The whole time AJ and I were eating them, we kept saying over and over again, in between scarfing down huge bites of mushroom, cheese, and soft and fluffy bread, that these were some of the best sandwiches ever.

 They start with roasted portobello mushrooms in a spicy sauce made from chili garlic paste and soy sauce – the perfect combo of spicy and umami flavors.